nabeelvalley/docs/content/docs/random/vim.md

 - `Ctrl + o` to go to previous ("old") file
 - `Ctrl + i` to go to next file

+# Focusing Line

+- `zz` will center the current line on the screen
+- `zt` will move the current line to the top of the screen
+- `zb` will move the current line to the bottom of the screen

+You can also use the `so` setting for keeping this behaviour

+- `set so=0` is the default and will not focus to scroll
+- `set so=999` will keep your focus in the center
+- `set so=5` will keep 5 lines around your focus

 # Opening a Terminal

 You can open a terminal using the `:term` command, and you can exit terminal mode using `ctrl + \ ctrl + n`, thereafter using `:q` to close the terminal window